SSWConsulting/SSW.People.Profiles/Jonty-Gardner/Jonty-Gardner/Jonty-Gardner.md

 Like the rest of the team at SSW, he believes in striving for excellence and having the humility to realise there is always room to grow.

-In the order to acheive the best results you need to strive to be the best version of yourself - that's why when he's not in the office you can find Jonty working on his filmmaking craft, running a half-marathon, or praticing Brazilian Jiu Jitsu.
+In the order to achieve the best results you need to strive to be the best version of yourself - that's why when he's not in the office you can find Jonty working on his filmmaking craft, running a half-marathon, or praticing Brazilian Jiu Jitsu.